-The new year is off to kind of a shaky start, with many upcoming changes in the points and miles world to be aware of.
+The new year is off to a shaky start, with many upcoming changes in the points and miles world.
 Some of them are good, while others you really have to put your rose-colored glasses on to see in a positive light.
 If you’ve been out of the loop for the past few weeks and are just catching up, here’s a list of reward program changes you should be aware of that will be implemented in 2017:

 A New World of Hyatt

 On March 1, Hyatt Gold Passport will be renamed World of Hyatt and top-tier elite level renamed Globalist status.
 Furthermore, earning top-tier Hyatt Globalist status is going to get a bit more difficult, to say the least.
 Gone are the days of status challenges and 25-stay requirements.
 Going forward, members will need to stay 60 nights, spend $20,000 or earn 100,000 base points to earn top-tier Globalist status.
 In addition, the Chase Hyatt Credit Card no longer offers credit towards status, making top-tier Hyatt elite status even more unattainable.

 This has already made some people reconsider their loyalty.
 My solution is to switch to Hilton HHonors or Starwood/Marriott, where select credit cardholders can still spend their way to top-tier hotel elite status.
 You might also want to consider using points to upgrade standard rooms.
 This will get you “elite” perks like club lounge access, premium rooms, and breakfast during hotel stays.

 The Starwood-Marriott merger was set into motion last year, with largely positive results.
 Members can match their elite status across all three programs.
 Plus, SPG points can be converted to Marriott at a favorable 1:3 ratio.
 Positive developments are typical during the beginning of a merger, when companies are trying to keep their members from taking off for greener pastures.